CSX in Pennsylvania

 CSX and the Pennsylvania Community

-- In partnership with state and local economic development agencies, businesses invested more than $1 billion in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2012.
-These investments will generate nearly 300 new jobs at those businesses.
+- In partnership with state and local economic development agencies, Pennsylvania businesses invested more than $54.1 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2014.
+These investments will generate nearly 500 new jobs at those businesses.

-- In 2012, CSX contributed $487,000 to national organizations and those in Pennsylvania, including the Bridge Educational Foundation and Familylinks.
+- In 2014, CSX contributed more than $207,000 to organizations in Pennsylvania, including the Schuylkill River Development Corporation, Bridge Educational Foundation, March of Dimes, Empowered Community Development Corporation and Pennsylvania Operation Lifesaver.

 ** This figure includes current and former employees.